ewjay/fapiwiki/FAPI_Meeting_Notes_2016-11-30.rst

 #40: 2nd WD: Part 1: 6.2.1: Constraint on the InteractionId string unclear (Nat)
 ---------------------------------------------------------------------------------
+Either UUID or GUID should be ok.

 #41: WD2Part1:6.2.2 Add the description of "service bureau" as a Note as well (Nat)
 ---------------------------------------------------------------------------------------
+No change needed.

 Events